ritaycw/Awesome-People/README.md

 Then make a pull request back to this repository.
 In canvas, turn in the URL to your pull request.

 # Please note, this repository is public to the world.
 Anyone can see it.
-Anything you put in this respository can be seen by anyone.
+Anything you put in this repository can be seen by anyone.
 If you don't want to put your first and last name here, choose something else you think is awesome.